Mz-scripter/Data-Analytics/README.md

 - create a linear chart with two seperate axes to visualize data that have different scales
 - create a scatter plot and Bar chart in Matplotlib
 - work with tables in a relational database by using primary and foreign keys
-- merge() DataFrames along a particular column
+- merge() DataFrames along a particular column.

 ## Day 4
   I learnt how to: